ANGELINE CHAN, DIRECTOR & Partner

 Nicholas Davies is Chairman of Chan Hori Contemporary.
 Previously he had a 35 year career in the energy and infrastructure industry both as a senior executive/CEO and as a Non-Executive Director/ Chairman for public listed companies.
 Nick currently has his own business interests in Indonesia and Australia and is a collector and patron of the arts including the annual award of the Chan Davies art prize (with wife Angie Chan) to Lasalle graduates.
 He has lived and worked in 7 different countries

-Khai Hori, an internationally renowned curator, was Deputy Director of Artistic Programming at Palais de Tokyo in Paris, Senior Curator at the Singapore Art Museum, overseeing Singapore’s national collection for contemporary art, and was also Senior Curator at the Curatorial Development department of the National Heritage Board, Singapore.
-Khai has been known for his multidisciplinary and unconventional approach to curating influenced by his past experiences in theatre and art creation.
-The testament to this approach was the successful curation of LOCK ROUTE, the first international outdoor sculpture exhibition at Singapore’s visual art precinct, Gillman Barracks, which attracted an estimate of 10,000 visitors on opening night in 2017.
+Khai Hori, an internationally-renowned curator, was Deputy Director of Artistic Programming at Palais de Tokyo in Paris, Senior Curator at the Singapore Art Museum, overseeing Singapore’s national collection for contemporary art, and was also Senior Curator at the Curatorial Development department of the National Heritage Board, Singapore.
+Khai has been known for his multidisciplinary and unconventional approach to curating, influenced by his past experiences in theatre and art creation.